Chilean brigantine Aquiles

 Aquiles was a brigantine, originally Spanish, that later served in the Chilean Navy.
 Sunk off Valparaíso on 24 July 1839.

 Spanish career

-Aquiles was a Spanish brigantine of unknown builder that sailed on 13 January 1824 from Cadiz and arrived to Callao on 12 September 1824 to support the Spanish troops in America.
+Aquiles was a Spanish brigantine of unknown builder that sailed on 13 January 1824 from Cádiz and arrived to Callao on 12 September 1824 to support the Spanish troops in America.
 After the defeat of the Battle of Ayacucho, the Asia, Aquiles, brigantine Constante and the merchant ship Clarington sailed on 2 January 1825 from Quilca to Manila in the Philippines.

 On 10 March 1825 the crew of the ship Asia mutinied in Guam, captured the Brigantine Constante, burnt the frigate Clarington, sailed to Acapulco and handed both ships to the new Mexican authorities.

 On 14 March 1825 the crew of Aquiles mutinied as well, and under the command of Capitán de Fragata Pedro Angulo Novoa sailed to Santa Barbara, California where they arrived on 29 April.
 On 23 June 1825 the Aquiles arrived to Valparaíso and the ship was handed over to the authorities.